 To fully appreciate what a brand has come to be, it is worth taking the time to understand where it all began.
 To spare you the dread of yet another boring history lesson, I’ll keep this short.

 The term derives for an ancient Norse word ‘ brandr ’, which essentially means ‘ to burn ’.
 Back in the day, the practice of using branding irons to mark livestock became a necessity to establish a sense of ownership.
 This methodology then seeped into production and trade as competition grew and businesses found it useful to mark their products, thereby distinguishing them from the competition.

 These ‘ marks ’ became somewhat symbolic and associative of origin, quality, authenticity, and trust.
 This formed the foundation of the present-day understanding of the term, albeit a rather rudimentary one.

 Brands have evolved.
 A brand is no longer confined to products and services.
 It can be extended to places, companies, concepts, even a person.
 A Brand now has personality and soul fused with a clever concoction of a unique name, logo, tagline, stories, messages and other supporting design elements.
 A brand is what people think of and feel when they come into contact with it.

-“A brand is a cluster of all characteristics, perceptions, expectations or associations, tangible or intangible, that set an individual, product, service, concept, company or place apart for competition in the eyes of the customer”.
+“A brand is a cluster of all characteristics, perceptions, emotions, expectations or associations, tangible or intangible, that set an individual, product, service, concept, place or company apart for others in the eyes of the customer”.

 What attracts us to them?